!Ni una más! A mother’s call for justice

-MEXICO CITY - “Nine years ago, my daughter Mariana was murdered and my life changed forever,” said Irinea Buendía.
+MEXICO CITY, Mexico - “Nine years ago, my daughter Mariana was murdered and my life changed forever,” said Irinea Buendía.
 “I never imagined that I would experience such great pain.
 And above all, I never thought that access to justice would almost cost us our lives.”
 Ms. Buendía’s testimony of her six-year struggle to have her daughter’s murder reclassified as a femicide was a highlight of the Spotlight Initiative launch in Mexico, where a $12 million investment to end femicide was announced.

 Twenty-nine-year-old Mariana was killed by her husband in 2010.
 Her husband — a police officer at the time — falsified evidence to ensure her death was classified as a suicide.
 But Irinea Buendía, Mariana’s mother, knew her daughter did not take her own life.